 Today you have a choice between visiting Connemara National Park or the Aran Islands on a day trip.

-For the first option, you could drive through the striking region where you’ll find a mixture of landscapes from mountains to white sand beaches, tranquil lakes and heathlands.
+For the first option, you’ll find a mixture of landscapes from mountains to white sand beaches, tranquil lakes and heathlands.
 You could spend some time exploring the fjord of Killary harbour before visiting Kylemore Abbey and its Victorian Walled Garden.

 To discover Gaelic culture and soak up coastal views, spend the day touring the windswept Aran Islands by boat.